 Metz Cathedral is an impressive sanctuary with fantastic stained-glass windows and Gothic features.
-The Saint-Etienne Cathedral in Metz is, not surprisingly, the most visited religious structure in Lorraine.
+The Saint-Etienne Cathedral in Metz is, not surprisingly, the most visited site in Lorraine.
 Nicknamed the “Lantern of God”, the sanctuary is the most luminous cathedral of France.

 The construction of Saint-Etienne Cathedral in Metz started in the 1220s, on the site of an older religious building.
 Its unique ochre-yellow colour is due to the use of a quality local stone: the stone of Jaumont.
 It took three centuries to complete the cathedral, which was consecrated in 1552.